KsAmJ/json2bv/README.md

 # json2bv

 A JSON To built_value CLI Classes Generator
-It generates the models from a `.json` file and a serializer file to use you need to install the `built_value` package to your app from https://pub.dev/packages/built_value
+It generates the models from a `.json` file and a serializer file.

+(you need to install the `built_value` and `built_runner`packages to your app `pubspec.yaml` from https://pub.dev/ )

 To use add the `json2bv` to your PATH or copy the file on the `lib` directory of your flutter/dart app along with the `.json` file you want to model/serialize

-The command generate the models from the `.json` file and inside a models folder
+The command generates the models from the `.json` file and inside a models folder

-To Generate run the command
+To Generate run:

 ```
 $ ./json2bv [JSON File] [Top Level Class Name]